signalapp/ringrtc/BUILDING.md

     bundle install
     bundle exec pod install

-Tests might fail if the open file limit is too low.
-If this is the case, be sure to increase the limit (generally, the default value of 256 on MacOS is not enough).

 ### Formatting

 We use `rustfmt` to keep the rust code tidy.
-To install:
+To run:

-    rustup toolchain install nightly-2020-04-12 --force

-To format the code, in the `src/rust` directory, run the `format-code` script:

-    ./scripts/format-code
+    cargo fmt